lmucs/cher-ami/go/api.md

         }

 # Group Circles

 ## Circle Creation [/circles]

 ### Create circle [POST]
-Create a circle given only a name and description, setting the owner to the currently logged-in user.
-Members will be added to the circle using a different endpoint.
+Create a circle given only a name, description, and visibility setting, setting the owner to the currently logged-in user.
+Members will be added to the circle using a different endpoint (whose url is part of the returned resource).
+Circles are private by default.
 + Request
     + Headers